 Urban and architectural decay often appeals to the imagination.
 While some consider the unfinished or collapsing parts of the city as ugly or disturbing, others feel they make an area more interesting than the picture perfect urban fabric.
 The city’s scars are stimuli for the mind.
 They raise questions, about memories and imaginations of a foregone past, and of potential futures.
 They visualise the passage of time and the inevitability of collapse, reminding us of our own transience.
 On a smaller level, dilapidation shows traces of faded lives, moved communities and shrunken economies.
 The voids provide space for the observer to interpret them as she or he likes, to fill them with imaginations and meanings.

 Decay is a process rather than a fixed image and provokes thoughts and actions.
-It is not in sync with progress, modernisation and determined narratives, which are characteristic of modern Western society.
-Not surprisingly, it is a main creative inspiration for artists and writers.
+It is not in sync with progress, modernisation and determined narratives, which are characteristics of modern Western society.
+Not surprisingly, decay is a main creative inspiration for artists and writers.

 Joseph Gandy’s depiction of John Sloane’s Bank of England as a ruin, 1830.